 Norm and Jess have played the game well.
 Their penthouse faces south, however it feels light and bright.
 With the Domain magazine cover under their belt, this will no doubt help with some extra market exposure.

 We think that Sara and Hayden, though positioned as underdogs, are in with a good chance as they’ve carefully selected their apartment from day one.
 The northeast facing terrace is ideal and the apartment has an eclectic flair throughout.
 If their reserve is set realistically, we think they can win!

 The apartments border the more sought after St Kilda West precinct and certainly offer an ideal lifestyle, close to the foreshore and Albert Park.
 However, we are slightly disappointed that they only come with one carpark per apartment.
 We wouldn’t expect these to be sold with the idea of investment in mind, as they’re more likely to be purchased by people looking for the St Kilda luxury lifestyle.

 It will be interesting to see what happens at auction on October 27th, and what the apartments will really sell for.
 We’re also keen to see the flow-on effect from this year’s season of The Block into property prices in the St Kilda area.
-If you’re interested in bidding on one of the apartments, Industry Insider have our finger on the pulse when it comes to Melbourne property.
-Contact us on +61 8374 7652 for more information about how we can help you buy a property in Melbourne or book a Zoom call here
+If you’re interested in bidding on one of the apartments, Industry Insider has our finger on the pulse when it comes to Melbourne property.
+Contact us at +61 8374 7652 for more information about how we can help you buy a property in Melbourne or book a Zoom call here